amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

     - regular dependency of SUT or some data
     - needs to be in one single known state before each test, hence the term fixture
 #### High Coupling Between Tests Is An Anti Pattern
-> modification of one test should not affect other tests
+- modification of one test should not affect other tests
 - shared states used as arrangement will cause common assumptions between tests (coupling)
 <!--
-    but fixtures are "fixed" & should be allowed as common assumptions because shall not change!
+    but fixtures are "fixed" & should be allowed as common assumptions because they shall not change!
 -->
 #### The Use Of Constructors In Tests Diminishes Test Readability
 - extracting arrangement code out of test cases makes them less readable by moving assumptions somewhere else